tenstorrent/tt-metal/docs/source/get_started/get_started.rst

 The GitHub page for the project is located here: https://github.com/tenstorrent-metal/tt-metal

-To be added to the repo, please contact Jasmina or Davor at: jvasiljevic@tenstorrent.com, dcapalija@tenstorrent.com.

 Installation and environment setup instructions are in the GitHub repository front-page README: https://github.com/tenstorrent-metal/tt-metal#installing